tshepang/blog/content/a better Python.md

     loop in range(3):
         action()

-It mimics this Python syntax, which I actually don\'t like, since we don\'t always need the items of the container:
+It mimics this Python syntax, which I actually don't like, since we don't always need the items of the container:

     for _ in range(3):
         action()